 But with the right information, the process doesn’t have to be nearly as complicated (or intimidating) as it seems.
-In this article, we tackle one of the most fundamental sources of a producer’s child-induced headaches: Coogan Law.
+In this article, we tackle one of the most common sources of a producer's pain: the Coogan Law.

 However, the Coogan Law has nothing to do with traditional labor questions of how long children can work or how much do kid actors get paid.
 Instead, it fills in a crucial gap among other child actor laws by requiring that a percentage of every child actor’s earnings be shielded in a trust (Coogan Account) that they’ll gain access to once they reach adulthood.